 Chlorine easily combines with other chemicals.
 For example, chlorine exposed to ammonia (which is found in oyster feces) forms chloramine, a more persistent form of chlorine.
 It can be ingested by many marine animals, killing or weakening them.
 And while some chlorine can simply evaporate, it can also be spread by currents until it eventually reaches harmless levels—causing much harm in the meantime.

 Chlorine as a disinfectant in shellfish hatcheries:

 Most shellfish hatcheries are “mom-and-pop” operations that do little damage to the environment even though they do produce some toxins, nitrates, and other pollutants.
 That is probably why the EPA and state environmental agencies have so far deemed them “inconsequential” to the water bodies on which they are located (usually larger than Quilcene Bay).
-However, when the world’s largest shellfish hatchery—as claimed on Coast’s webpage—is located in a poorly-flushed 3-square-mile bay (per WA Dept. of Ecology) that connects to the famously poorly-flushed Hood Canal, we have a situation well worth investigating.
-The fact that the vast majority of the oysters hatched there are shipped far away and don’t mitigate the local damage just adds to the problem.
+However, when the world’s largest shellfish hatchery—as claimed on Coast’s website—is located in a poorly-flushed 3-square-mile bay (per WA Dept. of Ecology) that connects to the famously poorly-flushed Hood Canal, we have a situation well worth investigating.
+The fact that the vast majority of the oysters hatched in their hatchery are shipped far away and don’t mitigate the local damage just adds to the problem.

 How we test for chlorine: